apache/james-project/src/adr/0067-quota-for-jmap-uploads.md

 (namely because of counters consistency level ONE usage and non-idempotence causing the driver not to retry failed updates).
 We thus need a corrective task in order to recompute the current values.

+Care needs to be taken with concurrency.
+Given the nature of ths quota, we expect data races (because 100MB of stoage space is not much, exceeding the quota should be considered a regular operation.
+Clients uploading files parallely might trigger data races upon older data deletion).
+In practice this means:
+ - Be eventually consistent and cleanup data after the upload returns as upfront quota validation with JMAP upload constraints on to of Cassandra counter data model is especially prone to data races
+ - Upon cleanup, free at least 50% of the space: this would decrease the frequency of updates
+ - Expose a configurable probability of recomputing the upload quota
+ - If inconsistent space usage is reported, recompute the quota

 JMAP upload storage evolutions:
  - As we add an application behaviour, common for any implementation, we need further layers in the design in order to mutualize quota handling for all implementations.
 A service layer `UploadService` would expose the JMAP facade